CamdenMarshall/configure-ad/README.md

 <h2>Ensure Connection Between the Virtual Machines</h2>

-Login to the CLient VM through Remote Desktop and ping DC-1's IP address with ping -t (Command Line for a perpetual ping)
+Login to the Client VM through Remote Desktop and ping DC-1's IP address with ping -t (Command Line for a perpetual ping)

 This ping should initially fail or time out within the Command Line Prompt